May 2013

 Tobias is a Finalist in the 2014 Hasselblad Masters Award.

-The Hasselblad Masters Award is one of the most prestigious awards in the industry,
+The Hasselblad Masters Award is one of the most prestigious awards in the industry, celebrating the best in both established

 and rising photographic talent.
 Masters Awards are given in recognition of a photographers's contribution to the art of photography and are judged on overall photographic ability, encompassing creativity, composition, conceptual strength and technical skill.